inveniosoftware/cookiecutter-invenio-module/{{ cookiecutter.project_shortname }}/CONTRIBUTING.rst

 ------------

 Ready to contribute?
 Here's how to set up `{{ cookiecutter.project_shortname }}` for local development.
+The steps use the [`uv`](https://docs.astral.sh/uv/) tool but the equivalent with pipenv or other tools is perfectly fine as well.

 1. Fork the `{{ cookiecutter.github_repo }}` repo on GitHub.
 2. Clone your fork locally: